-I was one of the translators for the new collection of Bertolt Brecht’s theoretical writings on peformance, Brecht on Performance (Bloomsbury, 2014).
+I was also one of the translators for the new collection of Bertolt Brecht’s theoretical writings on peformance, Brecht on Performance (Bloomsbury, 2014).
 I focused in particular on Brecht’s ‘Modelbooks’ – the manuals that he produced for some of his most-performed plays.

 I translated one of the chapters in Zwei Wochen England, a collection of texts by former writers-in-residence at the Austrian Cultural Forum.
 In ‘The Blitz Experience’, Bettina Balaka reflects on a visit to the Imperial War Museum during her stay in London, and its odd mix of entertainment and memorialisation: